shreyassindhur/BAE/README.md

-# Ledger — Chat With Your Data
+# BAE — talk to your data like it's your bae!

 A tool that lets a small business owner upload a CSV/Excel file and ask questions about it in plain English — "what are my top 5 products?", "show